marionettejs/backbone.marionette/CONTRIBUTING.md

-Marionette has a few very specific guidelines in addition to some of the standard guidelines that Github and open source projects in general recommend.
-These guidelines are here to facilitate your contribution and streamline the process of getting the changes merged in and released.
+Marionette has a few guidelines to facilitate your contribution and streamline the process of getting the changes merged in and released.

-If you don't follow these guidelines, we'll still work with you to get the changes in.
-Any contribution you can make will help tremendously.
-Following these guidelines will help to streamline the pull request and change submission process.

 ## Documentation Fixes